 Offshoring and Labor Markets

-We survey the recent empirical literature on the effects of offshoring on wages, employment and displacement.
-We start with the measurement of offshoring, focusing on the use of imported inputs that could have been produced by the importing firm.
-We overview key theories related to offshoring and its labor market effects and survey three waves of the literature on wage effects of offshoring: those using industry data, firm data, and worker data.
-For each wave we highlight the identification strategies used, critically assess strengths and weaknesses, discuss connections with theory, and draw out potential policy implications of its findings.
-Closely related, we address a new literature that looks at the differential impact of offshoring across occupations.
-Finally, we survey the literature that examines how offshoring affects employment and displacement.
-We highlight the recent development of a novel cohort-based approach that is specifically designed to address selection with displacement and capable of identifying the overall effects of offshoring, including wage changes, displacement, and other types of transitions.
+In this paper we survey the recent empirical literature on the effects of offshoring on wage, employment and displacement.
+We start with an overview of the measurement of offshoring, organizing our discussion around the three key elements of offshoring: that it involves intermediate inputs for production (vs. final goods for consumption); that it involves imported inputs (vs. domestically produced ones); and that the inputs involved could have been produced internally within the same firm.
+We then briefly discuss the theories of offshoring, and survey the literature that examines the wage effects of offshoring: the wave of studies using industry-level data; the wave using firm-level data; the wave using worker-level data; and the wave using matched worker-firm data.
+For each wave we highlight the identification strategies used, critically assess its strength and weakness, discuss its connections with theory, and draw out potential policy implications of its findings.
+Finally we survey the literature that examines how offshoring affects employment and displacement.
+We highlight the recent development of a novel cohort-based approach that is specifically designed to address selection with displacement, and capable of identifying the overall effects of offshoring, including wage, displacement, and all other types of transition.

 Suggested Citation: Suggested Citation